What is the TOEIC?

 Remember that you cannot “fail” the TOEIC since the scores correspond to your level of English.
 However, if you need to reach a minimum score threshold or minimum level of English proficiency, the preparation method you choose needs to account for this goal.
 It also should be the right one for you!

 With GlobalExam, we provide everything you need for TOEIC success.
 We have dozens of exercises with examples and corrections that explain how the test works.
 You can practice and re-take the sections as often as you want.
 Every time, you can track your score and compare your progress with your goal as you revise.
-You’ll even learn common TOEIC vocabulary with our special revision sheets.
+You’ll even learn common TOEIC vocabulary word list with our special revision sheets.

 Training to take the TOEIC can start today with GlobalExam.
 We’ll even let you try your first full-length mock TOEIC test free of charge so you can get an idea of your current level of English and get a feel for the timing of the test.
 Just open up a free trial, and you’ll be on your way to TOEIC success in Japan!